LucianoPolit/Leash/README.md

 }
 ```

+Note: You can also use the [Adapter](https://github.com/Alamofire/Alamofire/blob/5.0.0/Documentation/AdvancedUsage.md#requestadapter) and [Retrier](https://github.com/Alamofire/Alamofire/blob/5.0.0/Documentation/AdvancedUsage.md#requestretrier) provided by `Alamofire`.

 #### Serialization

-This is the last `Interceptor` in being called.
-Also, it is optional.
-It depends if you are [serializing](#decoding) your response or you only need the `Data`.
+The Serialization Interceptor is the final and optional phase in the request lifecycle, dependent on whether you are [serializing](#decoding) your response or just handling the `Data`.

-The serialization process is built on top of the process of getting the `Data` from the request.
-This is why it is called after all the previous `Interceptors`.
-Let me show you an example:

-We started before with the `CacheController`, right?
-Well, now we need to update the cache in case that the response was serialized successfully:
+For example, in continuation with the `CacheController`, here's how you can update the cache with a successfully serialized response:

 ```swift
 class CacheInterceptor: SerializationInterceptor {